Report on Top Ways To Treat & Get Rid of Ringworm

 - body (tinea corporis): Areas like thighs, arms, legs etc.

-- groin area (jock itch): Athletes both men and women who sweat a lot.
+- groin area (tinea cruris, jock itch): Athletes both men and women who sweat a lot.

 - feet (tinea pedis, also called athlete’s foot)

-Phytozine for ringworm guarantees results.
+Phytozine ringworm cream guarantees results and is safe for kids and adults.
 It has a 60-day full money back policy.
 If, for any reason, you aren’t completely satisfied, simply return it within 60 days of the purchase to receive a refund.

-Oral and topical medications like miconazole, ketoconazole, terbinafine, clotrimazole, oxiconazole etc are designed to eliminate infections and are available through doctor’s prescription.
-They comes in several forms: gel, cream, spray, and tablets etc. The active ingredient is an antifungal agent that attacks the cell membranes of the organisms that cause ringworm of the skin.
+Oral and topical medications like miconazole (Monistat-Derm), griseofulvin, terbinafine (Lamisil), clotrimazole (Lotrimin), oxiconazole (Oxistat) etc are designed to prevent fungi from growing and multiplying and are available through doctor’s prescription.
+They comes in several forms: capsules, gels, creams, sprays etc. The active ingredient is an antifungal agent that attacks the cell membranes of the organisms that cause ringworm in humans.

 Typically associated with getting stains out of white clothes, bleach is recommended as a home cure for skin and nail fungal infections.
 It is effective at quickly killing the fungus.
-In fact, people see results within a day or two with ringworm.
+In fact, people see results within a day or two.

 The problem is that bleach is a chemical agent that is not meant to be used on skin, nails, or hair.
 Not only does it burn when applied to skin, it can cause scarring.

-After the diagnosis of ringworm the oil should be applied to the affected area twice per day until the rash goes away.
+After diagnosis the oil should be applied to the affected area twice per day until the rash goes away.
 It can take two weeks or more to see results.
 Though it comes from a natural source, tea tree oil should not be ingested.
-You should also avoid using it, or use it sparingly, if you are pregnant or nursing.
+You should also avoid using it, or use it sparingly as a treatment for ringworm, if you are pregnant or nursing.

-The cure rate was significantly high in case of Phytozine compared to the other options.
-If treatment resistance or slow results occur, the efficacy of most regimens improved with a longer duration of treatment.
+Ringworm cure rate was significantly high in case of Phytozine compared to the other options apart from other benefits.
+If resistance to treatment or slow results occur, the efficacy of most regimens improved with a longer duration of treatment for ringworm.

-Ringworm or tinea is highly contagious and you can unknowingly catch or spread it to others.
+Ring worm is highly contagious and you can unknowingly catch or spread it to others.
+Transmission is more common in humid climate.
+Maintain personal hygiene by frequently washing your hands and body.
 In order to prevent transmitting it to others you should avoid:

-- Direct skin to skin contact with red sores (avoid hugging, sex)
+- Direct skin to skin contact with red sores (avoid hugging, sex-use condoms)

 - Sharing clothing

-- Borrowing contaminated hair brushes, combs or other objects.
+- Borrowing contaminated hair brushes, combs or other objects of your family members.

 - Using public shower, pools or sports equipment like in the gym